The Basics of PAYE

 PAYE stands for Pay As You Earn and is the system used by HMRC to collect income tax and national insurance from employees as well as the employer’s national insurance.
 The employer makes the necessary deductions from the pay of the employee and pays them over to HMRC.

 When you take on your first employee you may wish you hadn’t when faced with all the forms and regulations that need to be followed.
-The tax rates, allowances and regulations also all change on a regular basis and it can be hard to keep up to date.
+The tax rates, allowances, and regulations also all change on a regular basis and it can be hard to keep up to date.
 If you just have a few employees it is often simpler to get your accountant or a payroll agency to do the payroll for you.
+You just need to find payroll accountants near me.

 Application of PAYE